Online Classes in English Literature

-The following descriptions summarize the most commonly offered online English literature courses.
+The following descriptions summarize some of the most commonly offered online English literature courses.

 - Literature Introduction Course: This class is normally taken by undergraduate students.
 It is meant to introduce the student to a deeper understanding of various literary genres, such as poetry or drama, as well as essays and short or long works of fiction and nonfiction.